-I’m Alica Forneret - a professional dedicated to creating new spaces for people to explore grief and grieving.
+I’m Alica Forneret, and I’m dedicated to creating new spaces for people to explore grief and grieving.

-I am currently becoming certified as a Life Cycle Celebrant to help people celebrate both life and death.
-I am a council member on the BC Women’s Health Foundation’s Young Women Council (Vancouver, BC).
+I am becoming certified as a Life Cycle Celebrant to help people celebrate both life and death.
+I am a council member on the BC Women’s Health Foundation’s Young Women Council.
 And I am honoured to be part of lululemon’s inaugural lululemon Luminaries program cohort.

 CTV News Motherless Mother’s Day